Dr. Dana McNeil

 I found a great sense of purpose in listening to and validating my client’s experiences as they shared how they had survived their trauma.
 I saw how helpful it was to them to debrief their feelings.

-The Gottman Approach and the Relationship with My Husband
+The Gottman Approach and the Relationship with My Partner

-Before we were married, my husband and I had a long-distance relationship.
+Before we were together, my partner and I had a long-distance relationship.
 Because of the challenges of being so far apart, we sought pre-marital counseling.

 I researched the best evidence-based couples therapy methods and fell in love with the Gottman Method.